grainone28/OASIS-Project/README.md

 2. **Fine-tuning of EoMT-COCO on Cityscapes-semantic** (`training/main.py`), to test whether the broader visual priors learned on COCO, once specialised on driving data, can compete with the model trained on Cityscapes from the start.
-Fine-tuning is organised in two phases (head only, then progressive unfreezing with layer-wise learning rate decay).
+Fine-tuning is organised in two phases: head only, then progressive unfreezing with layer-wise learning rate decay.

 3. **Post-hoc anomaly segmentation** (`evaluate_anomaly.py`), applying MSP, MaxLogit and MaxEntropy to both architectures, RbA to EoMT only, and a